 DSS Institute Upgrades To National Institute For Security Studies

-Address the media on the implications of the Act yesterday, the spokesperson of the DSS, Peter Afunanya said it took the extra efforts of the Director general of the DSS, Yusuf Bichi to actualize the assenting of the bill.
+Addressing Journalists on the implications of the Act yesterday, the spokesperson of the DSS, Peter Afunanya said it took the extra efforts of the director general of the DSS, Yusuf Bichi to actualize the assenting of the bill.

-He further explained that the bill was first sent to national assembly in 2018 buy was never signed into law up until the coming of Mr Bichi.
+He further explained that the bill was first sent to national assembly in 2008 but was never signed into law up until the coming of Mr Bichi.

 Afunanya further explained that with the signing of the bill, the Institute has become at par with other security institutions with the plan to collaborate with them to ensure adequate security in Nigeria.